-Pamella is a Partner at Oraro & Company Advocates.
-She heads the commercial and conveyancing & real estate practice areas.
-With over 18 years of experience, Pamella has advised local and international clients in banking and finance, capital markets, conveyancing and real estate, mergers and acquisition, but is well regarded for her expertise in capital markets and conveyancing.
+Pamella is a Partner at Oraro & Company Advocates and heads the Banking & Finance and Conveyancing & Real Estate practice groups.
+With over 18 years of experience, she has advised local and international clients in banking and finance, capital markets, conveyancing and real estate, M&A, and regulatory work but is well regarded for her capital markets and conveyancing expertise.

-Pamella has a Master of Laws (LLM) from Auckland University, New Zealand and a Bachelor of Laws (LLB) from Waikato New Zealand and a Diploma in Law from the Kenya School of Law.
+Pamella has a Master of Law from Auckland University, New Zealand, and a Bachelor of Law from University of Waikato, New Zealand and a Diploma in Law from the Kenya School of Law.
 Aside from her legal practice, Pamella lectures at the University of Nairobi School of Law.
 She also serves in her capacity as a Director on several boards.

 “[She has] superb quality, easily reachable with great communication skills and has the ability to get along well with all clients.”